yvesbou/via-oracle/README.md

 ## Reference

-This codebase is based and includes the quickstart oracle demo from VIALabs.
+This codebase is based on the quickstart oracle demo from VIALabs.
 [Do check it out](https://github.com/VIALabs-io/quickstart-oracle).

 ## Prerequisites